 A complex guitar headstock would require a high level of craftsmanship and many working hours.
 Thus, manufacturing it is an exclusive domain for expert luthiers, and consequently, restrict the design from the average workers.

 The Scarf headstock shares the same angled appearance as the tilted back headstock.
 The difference is in its design: one single straight piece of wood will be cut into two separate pieces to form the neck and the headstock.
-The headstock will then be glued.
+Creating an angled joint between the headstock and the neck which are glued together.

 Advantages of the Scarf Headstock